1kohei1/sd-scheduler/memo.md

 For step 4, it's trouble some for faculties, but making change to the group info should not happen often.
 So, current flow is OK based on this assumption.
 If this assumption is wrong, change the flow accordingly.

+Publishing features?
+SD 2 faculty has to enter the dates and location.
+They have to make sure before asking students to schedule their presentations.

 ### Concerns about multiple admin professors